gillianbc/javabrains-microservices/README.md

 ### What Services Have Been Discovered?

 There is a DiscoveryClient bean created by Eureka.
 You can autowire this and call it's getInstances() method.
-You then have access to the individual instances e.g. for load balancing details, but best to let Spring manage this for you.
+You then have access to the individual instances e.g. for load balancing details, but best to let Spring manage this for you.   https://youtu.be/tG2dA6zyEgM?t=431

 ### Heartbeats and Server Down
 The discovery server periodically checks if each service is still up.
+The clients ping the discovery server at regular intervals.
 If the discovery server itself goes down, then Spring will use the cached location of the service.

 # MICROSERVICES LEVEL 2 - FAULT TOLERANCE AND RESILIENCE